The Speaker of the Legislative Assembly

 It is important that the Speaker maintains the House's confidence in his management of the Legislative Assembly's proceedings.
 The Speaker is required to preside over the proceedings of the Legislative Assembly in a fair and impartial manner and to uphold the dignities, practices and privileges of the Assembly.

-The Speaker also has administrative functions as the political head (similar to a Minister in Government) of the Parliamentary Department of the Legislative Assembly.
+The Speaker also has administrative functions as the political head (similar to a Minster in Government) of the parliamentary Department of the Legislative Assembly.
 Together with the President of the Legislative Council, the Speaker is also responsible for the overall management of Parliament.